btzy/nativefiledialog-extended/README.md

 To use the portal implementation, add `-DNFD_PORTAL=ON` to the build command.

-*Note:  Setting a default path is not supported by the portal implementation, and any default path passed to NFDe will be ignored.
-This is a limitation of the portal API, so there is no way NFDe can work around it.
-If this feature is something you desire, please show your interest on https://github.com/flatpak/xdg-desktop-portal/pull/874.*

-*Note 2:  The folder picker is only supported on org.freedesktop.portal.FileChooser interface version >= 3, which corresponds to xdg-desktop-portal version >= 1.7.1.  `NFD_PickFolder()` will query the interface version at runtime, and return `NFD_ERROR` if the version is too low.
+*Note:  The folder picker is only supported on org.freedesktop.portal.FileChooser interface version >= 3, which corresponds to xdg-desktop-portal version >= 1.7.1.  `NFD_PickFolder()` will query the interface version at runtime, and return `NFD_ERROR` if the version is too low.

 ### What is a portal?

 Unlike Windows and macOS, Linux does not have a file chooser baked into the operating system.
 Linux applications that want a file chooser usually link with a library that provides one (such as GTK, as in the Linux screenshot above).
 This is a mostly acceptable solution that many applications use, but may make the file chooser look foreign on non-GTK distros.

 Flatpak was introduced in 2015, and with it came a standardized interface to open a file chooser.
 Applications using this interface did not need to come with a file chooser, and could use the one provided by Flatpak.
 This interface became known as the desktop portal, and its use expanded to non-Flatpak applications.
 Now, most major desktop Linux distros come with the desktop portal installed, with file choosers that fit the theme of the distro.
 Users can also install a different portal backend if desired.
-There are currently two known backends: GTK and KDE.
-(XFCE does not currently seem to have a portal backend.)
+There are currently three known backends with file chooser support: GTK, KDE, and LXQt; Gnome and Xapp backends depend on the GTK one for this functionality.
+The Xapp backend has been designed for Cinnamon, MATE, and XFCE.
+Other desktop environments do not seem to currently have a portal backend.

 ## Platform-specific Quirks